News

 ARC Future Fellowship for Georg!

-Very exciting to announce that Georg has managed to win one of the prestigious ARC Future Fellowships.
-With the funding provided through the Fellowship our lab will be able make key advancements in turning our beloved Vibrio natriegins into a highly valuabel platform chassis for synthetic biology and microbial cell factory.
-Thanks to all the people who have contributed to the already running projects and to those supporting us in our SynBio mission.
+We are very excited to announce that Georg has managed to win one of the prestigious ARC Future Fellowships.
+With the funding provided through the Fellowship, our lab will be able to make key advancements in turning our beloved Vibrio natriegens into a highly valuable platform chassis for synthetic biology and microbial cell factories.
+Thanks to all the people who have contributed to our projects and those supporting us in our SynBio mission.

 Congratulations Georg!
 We are all proud to have you as our team leader and look forward to what the next years will bring.